Coolstormaction/Encrypterish/README.md

 - Email - halderhena05@gmail.com

 Any questions and feedback are heartily welcome 😄. \
-More improvements and pip package coming very soon (probably today lol).
+More improvements on the shuffling process and pip package for encrypterish are going to be rolled on in the next few updates!

 #